-Volunteer Opportunities for Ages 13-15 in the Junior Volunteer program.
-Under adult supervision, Junior Volunteers will assist with afternoon or weekend animal care for small animals and farm animals.
+Volunteer Opportunities for Ages 12-15 in the Junior Volunteer program.
+Under adult supervision, Junior Volunteers will assist with weekend animal care for small animals in the Adoption Center.

 WHAT YOU NEED TO KNOW:

-1. JVs will run in sessions throughout the school year, meeting in Fall, Winter, and Spring.
+1. JVs will run in sessions throughout the school year Fall, Winter, and Spring.

-4. Attendance at the first sessions is mandatory for training purposes.
+5. Attendance at the first session is mandatory for training purposes.

-5. Participation in this 6-week immersive experience is $40, which helps us to offset training, staff time, and supplies required to run this program.
+6. Participation in this immersive experience is $60, which helps us to offset training, staff time, and supplies required to run this program.

 • All students must complete a Student Volunteer Agreement (this form can be found here